webrecorder/pywb/docs/manual/usage.rst

 Using Browsertrix
 ^^^^^^^^^^^^^^^^^

-For a more automated browser-based web archiving experience, `Browsertrix <https://docs.browsertrix.cloud/>`_ provides a web interface for configuring, scheduling, running, reviewing, and curating crawls of web content.
-Crawl activity is shown in a live screencast of the browsers used for crawling and all web archives created in Browsertrix can be easily downloaded from the application.
+For a more automated browser-based web archiving experience, `Browsertrix <https://browsertrix.com/>`_ provides a web interface for configuring, scheduling, running, reviewing, and curating crawls of web content.
+Crawl activity is shown in a live screencast of the browsers used for crawling and all web archives created in Browsertrix can be easily downloaded from the application in the WACZ format.

 `Browsertrix Crawler <https://crawler.docs.browsertrix.com/>`_, which provides the underlying crawling functionality of Browsertrix, can also be run standalone in a Docker container on your local computer.